ChenYuHengSJTU/ChenYuHengSJTU.github.io/_pages/about.md

   - /about.html
 ---

 Yuheng Chen(陈昱衡) is currently a senior student majoring in Computer Science and Technology in the [School of Electronic Information and Electrical Engineering](https://english.seiee.sjtu.edu.cn/english/index.htm) at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), also a member of the [Zhiyuan College](https://en.zhiyuan.sjtu.edu.cn/) Engineering Honors Program.
 Next year(2025), he will join the [DMCV lab](https://dmcv.sjtu.edu.cn/) lead by Prof. [Lizhuang Ma](https://dmcv.sjtu.edu.cn/people/).
 He will then be a Phd student under the guidance of Prof. [Lizhuang Ma](https://dmcv.sjtu.edu.cn/people/) and Prof. [Yi Ran](https://yiranran.github.io/).
+His research interests include computer vision, deep learning, computer graphics and embodied ai.

 <!-- A data-driven personal website